mayeenulislam/git-tutorial/README.md

-git tag									# show the list of tags git push origin --tags					# push all the tags to remote server git tag -d v1.2        					# delete the tag specified, locally
+git tag									# show the list of tags git push origin --tags					# push all the tags to remote server git tag -d v1.2        					# delete the tag specified, locally git push origin :v1.2        		    # delete the tag on remote server by sending empty tag
 ```

 ---